Split in 2 Days

 Split

 We drove to Split as part of a road trip, arriving from Sarajevo and continuing to the spectacular Plitvice National Park.
-If you’re not driving, Split is a popular tourist destination, with options to travel to plane, train and ferry from all over Europe and further afield.
+If you’re not driving, Split is a popular tourist destination, with options to travel by plane, train and ferry from all over Europe and further afield.

-Getting Around
+Getting Around Split

 Split is a lovely city to just wander around.
 We didn’t bother with public transport.